pnmtjonahen/literate-octo-bassoon/README.md

 mvn spring-boot:run -Dserver.port=7982 -Dspring.profiles.active=kitchen
 ```

 profile can be either bar,kitchen or diner.
-The histryx dashboard wil start a turbine server to aggregate different hystrix stream from the same application.
+The hystrix dashboard wil start a turbine server to aggregate different hystrix stream from the same application.

 next download histrix single jar https://github.com/kennedyoliveira/standalone-hystrix-dashboard and start it